Are Biological Systems More Intelligent Than Artificial Intelligence?: What is Adaptation?

 \section{What is Adaptation?}

-We will formally establish that delegation of control makes a system more adaptable, all else being equal.
-Biological systems delegate adaptation down the stack, while computers typically do not.
-Hence we will argue biological systems are more intelligent, but first we must describe biological systems and computers in comparable terms.
-We will begin by discussing what it means to learn and adapt, in terms of cause and effect.
+I will discuss what it really means to learn and adapt, in terms of cause and effect.

 To make accurate inferences a system must be able to tell the difference between what it has caused, and what it has merely observed \cite{merker2005,pearl2018,dawid2002}.
-It is often difficult to determine cause. `Confounding' occurs when an event appears be the cause of the effect we're trying to predict, but in truth is merely a correlated effect.
-This can lead one to draw erroneous conclusions about cause and effect.
+It is often difficult to determine cause. `Confounding' occurs when an event appears to be the cause of the effect we're trying to predict, when in truth it is merely correlated.
+This can lead one to draw erroneous conclusions.

-By actively \textit{intervening} in the environment a system can experiment to establish cause and effect.
+By actively \textit{intervening} in the environment, a system can experiment to establish cause\footnote{Assuming such experimentation is enough to mitigate ambiguity and eliminate unknowns, and that a heuristic such as weakness is applied to ensure the system converges on variable definitions which represent cause accurately \cite{bennett2023c}.}.
 Then, it can construct a causal graph.
 There are two ways to do that.
 One option would be to assume the nodes (variables, actions and other abstract objects and properties), and then learn the causal relations between them.
 This might work well in theory \cite{richens2024robust}, but it requires foreknowledge of objects and properties between which causal relations can be established.
-The alternative is to assume the causal relations (the edges between nodes in the graph), and then \textit{learn} the variables (the abstract concepts).
-This needs only attraction and repulsion from physical states \cite{bennett2023c,bennettwelshciaunica2024}, otherwise known as valence.
-We take this latter approach.
+The alternative is to assume the causal relations (the edges in the graph), and then \textit{learn} the variables \cite{bennett2023c,bennett2025thesis,bennett2025e}.
+This needs only attraction and repulsion from physical states \cite{bennettwelshciaunica2024,bennett2025thesis}, otherwise known as valence.
+I take this latter approach.
+While causal discovery of this sort remains difficult to engineer in open-ended settings (e.g. unobserved confounders and combinatorial hypothesis spaces), I treat this as a modelling stance and focus on the stack-level delegation constraint formalised in Theorem~\ref{thm:stack}.